cybozu-go/cke/docs/ckecli.md

 Reset `drain_backoff_count` and `drain_backoff_expire` of the entries in reboot queue.
 Resetting these values makes CKE try to reboot nodes again immediately.

+## `ckecli repair-queue`

+Control a queue of repair requests.

+### `ckecli repair-queue enable|disable`

+Enable/Disable processing repair queue entries.

+### `ckecli repair-queue is-enabled`

+Show repair queue is enabled or disabled.
+This displays `true` or `false`.

+### `ckecli repair-queue add OPERATION MACHINE_TYPE ADDRESS`

+Append a repair request to the repair queue.
+The repair target is a machine with an IP address `ADDRESS` and a machine type `MACHINE_TYPE`.
+The machine should be processed with an operation `OPERATION`.

+### `ckecli repair-queue list`

+List the entries in the repair queue.

+### `ckecli repair-queue delete INDEX`

+Delete the specified repair queue entry.
+This has two meanings: this clears up an old entry if the specified entry has finished and cancels an ongoing entry otherwise.

+Unlike the reboot queue, repair queue entries remain in the queue even after they finish.

+### `ckecli repair-queue delete-finished`

+Delete all finished repair queue entries.
+Entries in `succeeded` or `failed` status are deleted.
+This displays the index numbers of deleted entries, one per line.

+### `ckecli repair-queue delete-unfinished`

+Delete all unfinished repair queue entries.
+Entries not in `succeeded` or `failed` status are deleted.
+This displays the index numbers of deleted entries, one per line.

+### `ckecli repair-queue reset-backoff`

+Reset `drain_backoff_count` and `drain_backoff_expire` of the entries in repair queue.
+Resetting these values makes CKE try to drain machines again immediately.

 ## `ckecli sabakan`